chanulee/coreOllama/README.md

 - Dark mode

 ## Versions
-- 0-basic: Proof of concept of ollama-gui
+- 0-basic: Basic proof of concept of ollama-gui.
 - chat: main project
 - More intense version with persona management is available in [persona-studio](https://github.com/chanulee/persona-studio)